SharpOddz/MNIST_DenseNeuralNetwork/README.md

 ## Results
 The results for the best model with hyperparameters listed in the "Model Architecture" section are provided below.

-The model trained for 20
+The model trained for 20 epochs without calling back to a better version
   - Train accuracy: 0.9963 , loss: 0.0119
   - Validation accuracy: 0.9857 , loss: 0.0526
   - Test accuracy: 0.9840 , loss: 0.0572